aknot242/ansible-uber-demo/README.md

 The following is a high-level flow of the steps taken when preparing for and executing this playbook. (* denotes steps that are not currently implemented for you):

 1. Git pull Ansible workbooks *
-2. Build Ubuntu host *
+2. Build Ubuntu or CentOS Linux server *
-3. Install Ubuntu dependencies
+3. Install Linux dependencies
 4. Build BIG-IPs
     1. Install Declarative Onboarding (DO)
     2. Install Application Services 3 (AS3)